mpiannucci/react-native-context-menu-view/README.md

 ###### `actions`

-Array of `{ title: string, subtitle?: string, systemIcon?: string, systemIconColor?: string, destructive?: boolean, selected?: boolean, disabled?: boolean, disabled?: boolean, inlineChildren?: boolean, actions?: Array<ContextMenuAction> }`.
+Array of `{ title: string, subtitle?: string, systemIcon?: string, systemIconColor?: string, customIcon?: string, customIconColor?: ProcessedColorValue | null, destructive?: boolean, selected?: boolean, disabled?: boolean, disabled?: boolean, inlineChildren?: boolean, actions?: Array<ContextMenuAction> }`.

 Subtitle is only available on iOS 15+.

 System icon refers to an icon name within [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) on IOS and Drawable name on Android.

 System icon color is only available on Android.

+Custom icon is iOS only and refers to an svg name that is provided in Assets.xcassets.

+Custom icon color is iOS only and needs to be provided in this format: processColor('#385858') or processColor('green'). processColor() is from the react-native library.

 Destructive items are rendered in red.